Crunch (exercise)

 The crunch or curl-up is an abdominal exercise that works the rectus abdominis muscle.
-It enables both building and defining "six-pack" abs and tightening the belly.
-Crunches use the exerciser's own body weight to tone muscle and are recommended by some experts, despite negative research results, as a low-cost exercise that can be performed at home.
+Crunches use the exerciser's own body weight to strengthen muscle and are recommended by some experts, despite negative research results, as a low-cost exercise that can be performed at home.
 Crunches are less effective than other exercises such as planks and carry risk of back injury.